yihui/yihui.org/content/en/2018-01-31-attention-variance.md

 Sometimes I feel like I would have to bend the head of a user towards a specific sentence in the documentation since a pointer to a section in the documentation is not enough ([example](https://github.com/yihui/hugo-xmin/issues/22)), which is fairly frustrating.

 On the bright side, some readers pay amazingly close attention to what I write.
-For example, this morning I received a pull request on Github ([rstudio/bookdown#526](https://github.com/rstudio/bookdown/pull/526/files)), in which two double quotes were corrected to single quotes.
+For example, this morning I received a pull request on GitHub ([rstudio/bookdown#526](https://github.com/rstudio/bookdown/pull/526/files)), in which two double quotes were corrected to single quotes.
 I love Germans.
 Someday I'll write more about my experience with a few Germans.

 ![Sometimes happy.
 Sometimes sad.
 On average, it is okay.](https://slides.yihui.org/gif/baby-wat.gif)